12 Types of Ladybugs in Colorado

 Native to eastern Asia, the Asian Lady Beetle was introduced to Colorado to help control aphids like other ladybugs.

-However, it quickly became one of Colorado‘s most invasive types of ladybugs globally.
+However, it quickly became one of Colorado‘s most invasive ladybugs globally.

 Asian Lady Beetles vary in color, from orange to red, with black spots on their wings.